mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - One copy card must be in archetype
 - Can be combination of 2 archetypes
 - No any card from skill in Main deck
-- Tuner monsters must part of archetype
+- One Tuner name must part of archetype
 - One ace monster must part of archetype
 - Prioritize deck concistency over OTK/FTK
 - Foil Order: Basic-Glossy-Legend-Prismatic